nh-server/switch-guide/docs/extras/transfer_sd.md

     - To do this, use [this guide](https://wiki.hacks.guide/wiki/Formatting_an_SD_card).
 1. Copy the files from your PC or directly from your old microSD card to your new microSD card.
 1. Eject the `UMS` device safely from within your computer's operating system.
+1. Boot into Hekate and launch your desired boot entry.

 -----